 Add the tomatoes and their juices to the pan.
 Let the tomatoes simmer for a few minutes or until they start to break down.

-Next, add the chickpeas, followed by he coconut milk, water, and tahini.
+Next, add the chickpeas, followed by the coconut milk, water, and tahini.
 Bring the mixture back up to a simmer, then cover the pan.

 Off of the heat, add the lemon juice, cilantro, and mint.
 Give it a taste and adjust the flavors as needed.
-Serve with basmati rice or Homemade Vegan Naan, then enjoy!
+Serve with basmati rice or homemade naan, then enjoy!

 Tips for making this recipe